deytalytics/dataproductpoc-docs/dp-poc.md

 Data pipelining sql will be uploaded via the input data port (using a http POST request) which will then fire transformation which will merge the data into a continents and countries dataset which will be saved in a relational database.

 ### Output Data
-This abstracted dataset will then be further transformed to json and csv files which will be made available to the data consumer from the output data port
+This abstracted dataset will then be further transformed to json and csv files which will be made available to the data consumer from:-
+* the dataset database
+* the output data port
+and/or
+* a Confluent Kafka queue

 ## What docs/metadata will be available in the PoC?
-The REST API will provide standard OpenAPI docs via the /docs discovery endpoint.
+The REST API will provide standard OpenAPI docs via the /docs discovery port.
-The description information will also include extra [data product metadata](dp-docs_and_metadata.md) This metadata will also be stored in a relational database so that it can be easily extracted to Collibra or non-REST API data consumers can view it.
+The description information will also include extra [data product metadata](dp-docs_and_metadata.md) This metadata will also be stored in a relational database so that it can be easily extracted to [Collibra](https://shell.collibra.com/dashboard) or non-REST API data consumers can view it.

 ## How will the data consumer be able to consume the data product data?
 * For a web application developer, the technical demo will demonstrate how to send http POST & GET requests to the REST API endpoints to obtain back responses with data and metadata.